 Important things to know:

-- Readings and participation: Participation and interaction is an important part of the process of learning.
-For this reason it is essential that you do the readings (especially the primary, ancient sources) before attending classes for a particular week, coming prepared for discussion.
-You will also have an opportunity to lead discussion and to present on a topic (to be discussed).
+- Readings and participation: Participation is an essential part of the process of learning, so readings (especially the primary, ancient sources) must be done before attending classes for a particular week, coming prepared for discussion.

 - Penalties for lateness: All assignments are due at the beginning of class.
-To avoid giving some an unfair advantage over others, late submissions will be penalized by one full grade (e.g. from a B to a C) and a further grade for each additional day beyond the due date.
-The only exceptions to this standard will be in cases of serious crisis, which should be discussed with me (the instructor) as soon as possible to determine an appropriate solution together.
-My aim is fairness both to you and to your fellow students.
+Penalties for lateness are one full grade per day (e.g. from a B to a C, if one day late).
+The only exceptions to this standard will be in cases of serious crisis, which should be discussed with me (the instructor) as soon as possible.

 Fall: Forms and Groups in Asia Minor – Opponents in the Literature

-Week 1 (Sept 16): Intro – Unity (Eusebius), duality (F.C.
-Baur) and plurality/diversity (Walter Bauer) in the study (historiography) of Christian origins; Methods and problems in reconstructing the perspectives of opponents / “heresies”; Asia Minor and the early Jesus movements
+Week 1 (Sept 6): Intro – Unity (Eusebius), duality (F.C.
+Baur) and plurality/diversity (Walter Bauer) in the study (historiography) of Christian origins

 - Readings (in class): Hegesippus’ and Eusebius’ views on purity and unity in Eusebius, Ecclesiastical History, 3.32.7-8 and 4.7.1-15 (link); Sumney, “Who are those ‘Servants of Satan’?” (link)

 - Readings after class: Harland, “Early Christian Apocrypha and the historiography of early Christianity (NT Apocrypha 6)” (link)